What is the Program Director’s role in resident education?

 How is behavioral health integrated into the practice?

 Integrated behavioral health is a core aspect of both our educational and clinical models.
 Medical students and residents learn the tenets of behavioral health through joint biomedical and behavioral medicine workshops.
 Also, a behaviorist is available for consultation during clinic times, which creates an integrated precepting environment.
 For example, on Wednesday afternoons we have a behavioral, psychiatric, and family medicine consultant to support learners in their care of complex patients.
 Learners have countless opportunities for joint visits with our interprofessional team, which facilitates comprehensive patient care and real time learning.
-Video observation and review is another way that we support learners in their development of patient-centered care skills and effective communication.
-Two afternoons per week learners’ clinics are videotaped and then reviewed with a trusted faculty and peer to encourage reflection and develop goals for change.
 Our behavioral health team loves working with learners and are committed to training the next generation of family medicine physicians!

 How are residents longitudinal panels constructed?